metavalent/metavalent.github.io/_posts/2021-05-20-Narcissism-Pandemic.md

 #### Is the Pandemic of Narcissism Reflected in COVID-19 Pandemic?

-> Below, we will explore the case that many are making that the root motivation for moving so quickly to create vaccines and then to force acceptance of vaccines developed on a rush basis is *not because any of the corporations involved care about human beings one iota*.
+Below, let's explore the case that many are making that the root motivation for moving so quickly to create vaccines and then to force acceptance of vaccines developed on a rush basis is *not because any of the corporations involved care about human beings*, but only to protect industry bottom lines.

 > From a purely pragmatic financial perspective, the primary reason for the urgency in responding to COVID-19 is that so many sick people were overwhelming the system, causing cost overruns, which powerfully and negatively impacted profits.
 The argument is that *decision-makers responded to the impact on profits*, they did not respond to any concern for human health.
 Is there any merit to such a claim?